Therapy Tips: What Not To Say To Your Therapist

 Let's look at a few behaviors you can avoid in order to get the most out of your therapeutic treatment and make progress in therapy.

-Discuss your experiences during each therapy session
+Discuss your experiences during each treatment session

 Getty